blue-armory/BluesClues/README.md

   - Consider adding 'Actions' class and combining Windows/VM into same cell
   - All done, and added to templates.py
 - [ ] Make a way to import 'Actions' that are internal only (or just keep the Github repo private)
+- [ ] Add different action templates/reference functions for NMAP, Bloodhound, LDAP queries which have complex results/switches
+  - Might not be necessary, the actions are somewhat clean in InitialRecon
+- [ ] Its annoying having to run above cells in each notebook, consider adding all necessary imports into each action

 #### Bugs
 - [ ] In command_exe_* the error output when returned with result returns a tuple and looks bad in output.
 The new way I reformatted command syntax made the error text show the ssh comms output.
 Need to handle that better in case there is errors (or maybe its a non-issue, needs testing)
   - See the comment section in templates.py under command_exe_vm
+- [ ] Some nmap scans require root privs on VM, may need to add a check for privilege level on VM
+  - Added temporary fix to [configure sudo](#configure-sudoer-permissions) above

 #### InfraxSetup
 - [ ] Add more options to read from file (depending on what information is available)
 - [ ] Finish functions on page
 - [ ] Create requests 'template' as multiple actions have webpage input
+- [ ] Finish 'Domain Categorization' by incorporating [DomainCat](https://github.com/l0gan/domainCat) into actions

 #### InitialRecon
 - [ ] Finish functions on page